pretix/pretix-docs/docs/guides/seating.md

 If you want to make multiple seats available again, hold the `Ctrl` and `Alt` keys and the left mouse button to draw a rectangle around those seats.
 Once you are happy with your choices, click the :btn:Save: button.

+### Making some seats available only via a certain sales channel

+If you want to make some seats available only on a certain sales channel, block those seats as described under [Blocking seats](#blocking-seats).
+Then, navigate to :navpath:Your event → :fa3-wrench: Settings → Seating plans:.
+Under "Allow to buy blocked seats on these channels", select the sales channel for through you want those blocked seats to still be available.

+For instance, if you want to reserve some seats for the box office on the day of the event, select `Box office (pretixPOS)`.

 ## Further information

 [pretix-Tutorial: Saalplan-Editor](https://www.youtube.com/watch?v=3KRhHa58tBo) on YouTube (German)